Find a Qualified Attorney Near You

 These children need specialized care.
 They may also need collaborative care and special education.
 Some conditions may need home care, depending on the child’s impairments.

-Independent living can pose its own challenges.
-This is especially challenging for foster children with medical issues or disabilities.
+Independent living can pose its own challenges, especially for foster children with medical issues or disabilities.
 They may need more resources and support to transition to adulthood successfully.

 Social workers and caseworkers play a role in ensuring these children receive the necessary care and services.
 This might include medical consultations and family-centered support.